-Generally speaking, if both spouses sign a debt agreement both are jointly liable to the creditor.
-However, if only one spouse signed the agreement, then depending on which state the agreement was signed or where the spouses now live, the non-signing spouse may have liability.
+If both spouses sign a debt agreement, both are liable to the creditor.
+However, if only one spouse signs agreement, then depending on which state the agreement was signed or where the spouses now live, the non-signing spouse may have liability.

 Let us tackle the difficult states first — the community property states.
 The community property states are Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington or Wisconsin.